 The Tax Cuts and Jobs Act (TCJA) of 2017 gave most Americans a break on their upcoming taxes – but you don't need legislation to cut your taxes even further with sound investment strategies that focus on tax optimization.

 Here are a few ways to help yourself at Uncle Sam's expense.

 1. Shift Toward Capital Gains – The TCJA narrowed the gap between individual tax rates and capital gains taxes, but it's still preferable from a tax perspective to have investments that rely on price appreciation for returns instead of income generation.
-Returns on the former are taxed at the capital gains rate (15-20%) while returns on the latter are taxed per the standard income brackets.
+Returns on the former are taxed at the capital gains rate (15-20%, with a few exceptions) while returns on the latter are taxed per the standard income brackets.

 2. Qualified Pass-Through Income – The TCJA also handed a huge, albeit temporary, gift to many small-business owners by allowing a 20% tax deduction on qualified pass-through business income for tax years 2018 through 2025.
 Don't forget to take advantage if this applies to your situation.